Ty Okada: Professional career

 Okada was signed by the Seattle Seahawks as an undrafted free agent on May 12, 2023.
 He was waived on August 29, 2023, and re-signed to the practice squad.
 Okada was elevated to the active roster on November 18, 2023.
 He was promoted to the active roster on December 30.

 Okada was waived by the Seahawks on August 27, 2024, and re-signed to the practice squad.
 On October 16, he was signed to the active roster following an injury to starting safety Rayshawn Jenkins.
 He was waived on October 24, and re-signed to the practice squad.
 He signed a reserve/future contract on January 6, 2025.
+Designated as an exclusive rights free agent in the 2026 offseason, the Seahawks tendered him on March 2, 2026.